-Kate Raudenbush is a New York City based artist who creates allegorical environments as a form of social dialogue.
+Kate Raudenbush is a New York-based, Burning Man-bred artist.
+Her large-scale allegorical environments are created as an experiential space for elevated human connection, and offer a visual set piece for social and personal dialogue.
 Mixing visual symbolism cross-culturally within human history and mythology, geometry and architecture, her art finds inspiration within the micro and macro viewpoints of our natural and manufactured worlds.
-She utilizes welded and laser-cut metal, acrylic, mirror, sound and light to shape her designs into climbable, enveloping environments and sacred spaces that are given more meaning with each visitor’s participation.
+She utilizes welded and laser-cut metal, acrylic, mirror, sound and light to shape her designs into large-scale, climbable, enveloping environments and sacred spaces that are given more meaning with each visitor’s participation.
 In this way, the artwork is not just an object to behold, but also an experience to be lived.

-Her sculpture is in the permanent collection of the Nevada Museum of Art, (Guardian of Eden), the Art Valley Sculpture Park in South Korea and includes publicly and privately commissioned works for performances, events and public civic sculpture, such as The International Sculpture Festa in Seoul S. Korea, the city of San Francisco, The Reno Arts and Culture Commission, the Black Rock Arts Foundation, Virgin Mobile Free Fest, Maker Faire NYC, The Electric Daisy Carnival, Golden Voice, Bassnectar, the All Points West Music Festival, Electric Zoo Music Festival, Escape to New York Festival, The Figment Festival in NYC, Lightning in a Bottle in LA, the Sculpture Guild in NYC, and Alex’s Grey’s CoSM Art Sanctuary.
-Over the last 8 years, Kate has had the pleasure of creating large-scale commissioned artworks for the Burning Man event.
+Her sculpture is in the permanent collection of the Nevada Museum of Art, (Guardian of Eden), the Art Valley Sculpture Park in South Korea and includes publicly and privately commissioned works for performances, events and public sculpture, such as The International Sculpture Festa in Seoul S. Korea, the city of San Francisco, The Reno Arts and Culture Commission,The Art Basel Switzerland and Art Southhampton Fairs, the Black Rock Arts Foundation. she is also saut after to create art for the countries biggest art and music festivals Mysteryland Festival in the Netherlands, Virgin Mobile Free Fest, Maker Faire NYC, The Electric Daisy Carnival, AEG live, Electric Zoo Music Festival, Escape to New York Festival, The Figment Festival in NYC, Lightning in a Bottle in LA, and Alex’s Grey’s CoSM Art Sanctuary.
+Over the last 8 years, Kate has had the pleasure of creating large-scale commissioned artworks for the legendary Burning Man event. in the Nevada desert.